What You Really Need to Know When You’re Routing PCB Differential Pairs

 Add length in coupled sections only, and keep the pair coupled all the way, because the differential impedance and delay-per-unit-length are different from the single-ended values – even within the same pair.

-Matching between differential pairs and single-ended signals
+Matching between a differential pair and single-ended signals

 In this case, you almost invariably need to add length to the pair, not the single-ended signal.
 As with matching between pairs, add length in coupled sections only.
 The application notes or standards docs will tell you how much.